TheDegenerateDev5150/cashu-newuser-faq/README.md

  Wallet backups are only for that particular wallet implementation.
 To move your ecash to another wallet implementation, send the ecash from wallet to wallet or via Lightning withdrawal and minting.

-## NOSTR
+## Nostr

 ### How do I configure nostr?

 * Nutstash: On the Settings tab, configure Nostr.
 Use an external key or generate throwaway nostr keys.
 When you send tokens, you can then specify a Nostr pubkey.

-* Nutshell: Follow the Github instructions to configure Nostr by editing the .env file.
+* Nutshell: Follow the Nutshell instructions to configure Nostr by editing the .env file.
 You can then send tokens to a Nostr pubkey.

-## GENERAL PRIVACY QUESTIONS
+## General Privacy Questions

 ### How does the Cashu ecash protocol implement privacy?

- For an instroduction to privacy in the Cashu protocol, see http://lconf.gandlaf.com or https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s .
+ For an introduction to privacy in the Cashu protocol, see [Hide Your Nuts](http://lconf.gandlaf.com) or [Blinding Customdians with Cashu](https://www.youtube.com/watch?v=UNjVc-WYdgE&t=105s).

- You can also read the Cashu NUTs (Notation, Usage, Terminology) in Github here: https://github.com/cashubtc/nuts
+ You can also read the [Cashu NUTs](https://github.com/cashubtc/nuts) (Notation, Usage, Terminology).

 ### Are there user accounts in the Cashu protocol?